 Easter traditions in Natasha's and Igor's home

-Russian Easter decorations on the table in front of themselves
+Natasha and Igor in the sofa corner with beautiful Russian Easter decorations on the table in front of themselves |

 Author and photo: Steinar Glimsdal